 Looking down from Calton Hill

-Calton Hill looks down on the city from the east end of Princes Street and offers visitors a bird’s eye view over both the city of Edinburgh and large stretches of the Firth of Forth.
+Calton Hill, which is part of Edinburgh’s New Town, looks down on the city from the east end of Princes Street and offers visitors a bird’s eye view over both the city of Edinburgh and large stretches of the Firth of Forth.

 On a clear day you can see Salisbury Crags, Arthur’s Seat and further on to North Berwick and the Bass Rock.
 City landmarks include the Scottish Parliament building, Edinburgh Castle and the Dynamic Earth science building.
 Access to Calton Hill is from Waterloo Place.

 Calton Hill was one of the first recreation spaces created in a very crowded city.
 It was philosopher David Hume who in 1775 first persuaded the city council to provide a walkway for the benefit of the people of Edinburgh.
 Hume’s tomb can be viewed in Old Calton Cemetery on the other side of Waterloo Place.

 On the top of Calton Hill are an unconventional group of monuments many of which can be seen from other parts of the city.